ybalkind/yonibalkind.com/_posts/2020-06-18-Government-income-share-agreements:-A-unique-proposal-for-fixing-public-education.md

 The South Africa government has recently committed to providing universal free higher education.
 But how efficient will it be in ensuring that the right courses and colleges are funded?
 One suspects that the amount of wastage and inefficiency will be massive.
 I do not think many people in South Africa believe that this measure will help deal with educational inequality.

-I wonder if GISA could change the game because it passes on the complexity to the market.
+I wonder if a GISA type program would be more effective because it passes on the complexity to the market.
 It introduces a self-adjusting mechanism that naturally optimises to deliver better education outcomes.
-Investors are only going to fund colleges that are outcome driven and where the skills being taught are in-demand.

 GISAs increase the likelihood of education success because investors are obliged to make good decisions about where to put their capital.
 They must choose whether to fund blue-collar skills or white-collar skills, short-courses, or long degrees.
 They have to get these choices right or they do not get paid.
-This ensures that funds flow efficiently to where outcomes are expected to be successful.
+This ensures that funds flow efficiently to where good educationb outcomes are expected.

 Why should investors have better knowledge than government?
 Because experience shows that this is just how the world works.
 Investors who make bad predictions go out of business.
 Investors who make good predictions succeed and have more capital to invest.
 The market, for all its flaws, is better than government at creating value out of complexity.